Why Nathuram Godse Killed Mahatma Gandhi

 Gandhi’s pro-Muslim policy is blatantly in his perverse attitude on the question of the national language of India.
 It is quite obvious that Hindi has the most prior claim to be accepted as the premier language.
 At the beginning of his career in India, Gandhi gave a great impetus to Hindi but as he found that the Muslims did not like it, he became a champion of what is called Hindustani.

 Everybody in India knows that there is no language called Hindustani; it has no grammar; it has no vocabulary.
 It is a mere dialect; it is spoken, but not written.
 It is a bastard tongue and crossbreed between Hindi and Urdu, and not even the Mahatma’s sophistry could make it popular.
 But in his desire to please the Muslims he insisted that Hindustani alone should be the national language of India.
 His blind followers, of course, supported him and the so-called hybrid language began to be used.
 The charm and purity of the Hindi language were to be prostituted to please the Muslims.
 All his experiments were at the expense of the Hindus.

 Suggested Read: Influence Of Gandhiji

 Gandhi is being referred to as the Father of the Nation.
 But if that is so, he had failed his paternal duty inasmuch as he has acted very treacherously to the nation by his consenting to the partitioning of it.
 I stoutly maintain that Gandhi has failed in his duty.
 He has proved to be the Father of Pakistan.
-His inner-voice, his spiritual power, and his doctrine of non-violence of which so much is made of, all crumbled before Jinnah’s iron will and proved to be powerless.
+His inner voice, his spiritual power, and his doctrine of non-violence of which so much is made, all crumbled before Jinnah’s iron will and proved to be powerless.